 - 1. If you have a handrail, keep the cane/crutches on the same side as the surgical leg. - 2.
-Start close to the bottom step. - 3.
-Step up to the first step with the non-surgical leg first, using hand support as needed. - 4.
-Step up to the same step with the surgical leg and crutches, putting weight on your surgical leg as tolerated.
+Start close to the bottom step, and push down through your hands. - 3.
+Step up to the first step with the non-surgical leg first. - 4.
+Step up to the same step with the surgical leg and crutches, putting only the advised amount of weight on your surgical leg.